Calling in "The One,"

 2. The relationship with another can only be as good as the relationship with yourself.

-You must become "The One" you are wanting to attract.
+"The One" you are wanting to attract.